Swiss safe harbor interest rates

 Minimum interest rates for loan receivables:

-- Maximum interest rates for loan payables in principle.
+Maximum interest rates for loan payables under the Swiss safe harbor rules:

 Financial markets